-CD publications, study with the Alban Berg Quartet, a residency of many years at the Robert-Schumann-Saal in Düsseldorf, winning the prestigious Concours de Bordeaux along with other awards, various teachers and musical partners – it is always tempting to speculate on what factors have led to many people viewing the Schumann Quartet as one of the best in the world.
+Awards, CD releases – it is always tempting to speculate on what factors have led to many people viewing the Schumann Quartet as one of the best in the world.
 But the four musicians themselves regard these stages more as encounters, as a confirmation of the path they have taken.
 They feel that their musical development over the past two years represents a quantum leap.
 “We really want to take things to extremes, to see how far the excitement and our spontaneity as a group take us,” says Ken Schumann, the middle of the three Schumann brothers.
 They charmingly sidestep any attempt to categorise their sound, approach or style, and let the concerts speak for themselves.

 Presskit for Photos and Biography